bitprj/curriculum/Module4_Labs/Mergesort.md

 mergesort(array):
 	if length of array > l: # base case

 		# dividing array into elements
 		find the middle point (m)
 		divide the array into two halves

 		# sort elements in array
 		call mergesort for first half    # sort first half call mergesort for second half   # sort second half

 		# merging elements in array
 		merge the two halves sorted
 ```

+As we can see from the visual representation and pseudocode, Merge Sort merges elements in specific way.
+With the resulting list of the inputted array's individually separated elements, Merge Sort starts by merging two elements from both ends, front and back, into sorted pairs.
+At this point, there should be two sorted pairs in this list—one pair of the first two elements and another of the last two elements.
+It will continue by adding on the next element, from the front and back, to the pairs, making a sorted set of three.
+Then, Merge Sort will continue the process until the two resulting halves merge together to finally form a sorted array.

 ### Important Characteristics of Merge Sort: